 I was recently passing time browsing at Boots while my wife tried to spend some of her birthday vouchers.
-Unfortunately I found myself infuriated at the price of a Philips shaver on display at £219 which reminded me just how ridiculously low washing machine prices have sunk.
+Unfortunately I found myself infuriated at the price of a Philips shaver on display at £219 which was as much as some budget washing machines.
+It reminded me just how ridiculously low washing machine prices have sunk.

 What an outrageous price for such a small item.
 It’s only a shaver, it just shaves.
 My own shaver cost a ridiculous £99 and is the same as this one except it doesn’t have a fancy swivel head and an LCD display.
 I know I’ve probably been too critical about cheap white goods over the years but here’s why I think these shavers are outrageously expensive.

 The reason is, I’m unfairly comparing them with washing machines, which for years have been one of the few products that hardly ever go up in price – only down (which can’t be fully accounted for by advances in technology or substantially increased volumes of sales).

 For example, at John Lewis, for (at least) the last 12 months you’ve been able to buy a Tricity AW1001 (1000 spin) washing machine for only £199 with free delivery AND a 2 year guarantee.
 This isn’t a discounted price it’s the “proper” price.

 Something is definitely wrong.
 Think about it.
 On one hand you have a little shaver about 6 inches long, weighing very little because there’s not much inside it.
 It only has a little DC motor, a few electronics and shaving blades yet it costs £219.

 On the other hand you have a great big washing machine so heavy you can’t pick it up.
 It has a large metal cabinet, a tub, a stainless steel drum with bearings and seals.
 Then it has a large mains voltage motor, a water pump, heater, thermostat, control PCB running computer software, a door lock, and lots of other parts.